Anirban166/testComplexity/README.md

 ```
 <img width = "100%" src = "Images/cp2.png"> <br>

-Feel free to include more functions and increase the number of data sizes for a more comprehensive outlook: <br>
+Including more functions (if applicable) and increasing the number of data sizes can lead to a more comprehensive outlook: <br>

 <img width = "100%" src = "Images/cp.png"> <br>
 - **Generalized Linear Model based Plots** <br>
-`ggfortify`, an extension of `ggplot2`, can be used to produce diagnostic plots for generalized linear models with the same formulae as used in the complexity classification functions: <br>
+`ggfortify` (an extension of `ggplot2`) can be used to produce diagnostic plots for generalized linear models with the same formulae as used in the complexity classification functions: <br>
 ```r
 library(ggfortify)
 df <- asymptoticTimings(PeakSegDP::cDPA(rpois(N, 1), rep(1, length(rpois(N, 1))), 3L), data.sizes = 10^seq(1, 4 by = 0.1))